 Kershaw deal finally official

-All the way back on Dodgers and lefty legend Clayton Kershaw were in the process of finalizing a one-year deal worth around $17 million.
+All the way back on Nov.
+10, reports indicated the Dodgers and lefty legend Clayton Kershaw were in the process of finalizing a one-year deal worth around $17 million.
 Generally speaking, once reporters catch wind of such things, it's only a few days -- sometimes less time than that -- before the deal becomes official unless there's a snag.
-There has been absolutely nothing on the reported deal since then, though, so what was going on?the
+There has been absolutely nothing on the reported deal since then, though, so what was going on?

 It's hard telling now.
 The Dodgers have announced the one-year deal as official and it's worth $20 million.